box/box-skills-kit-nodejs/README.md

 ## Basic usage

-Writing your own Custom Skill will change depending on your data and the machine learning provider used.
+Writing your own Custom Box Skill will change depending on your data and the machine learning provider used.
 A generic example would look something like this.

 ### <a name='Readingthewebhookpayload'></a>1.
 Reading the webhook payload